ahanel13/Restaurant_RESTApi/README.md

         ]
     }

-If you want to see if a single user exists (for signing in) then send this to the same /user endpoint.
-This will either return null if a user wasn't found or the user that was found.

-    {
-        "email": "JohnSmith03@gmail.com",
-        "password": "johnysmithy"
-    }

 #### POST Request
 https://dijkstras-steakhouse-restapi.herokuapp.com/user/signup

-Request body:
+If you want to create a user then side post request to above URL Request body:

     {